michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic infractions are civil violations of minimum severity.
 They are considered non-criminal omissions and may include offenses relating to various seat belt violations, traffic sign violations, speeding, failing to signal or stop, and operating a vehicle without the needed light signals.
 These often do not pose immediate and/or severe danger to other road users.

-On the other hand, a misdemeanor or felony traffic violation is considered a criminal traffic offense, often resulting in serious damage to lives and/or property.
-These include DUI's and DWI's as well as vehicular homicide.
+On the other hand, a misdemeanor or felony traffic violation is considered a criminal traffic offense, often resulting in severe damage to lives and/or property.
+These include DUIs and DWIs as well as vehicular homicide.

-Most jurisdictions of the state operate distinct classification methods in determining whether a traffic violation is an infraction, misdemeanor, or felony.
-As such, 'infraction' and 'misdemeanor' may be used interchangeably to describe similar offenses—in this case, the designation to which a violation is ascribed depends on the driver's history and whether or not significant damage was caused as a result of the offense.
+Most state jurisdictions operate distinct classification methods in determining whether a traffic violation is an infraction, misdemeanor, or felony.
+As such, 'infraction' and 'misdemeanor' may be used interchangeably to describe similar offenses—in this case, the designation to which a violation is ascribed depends on the driver's history and whether or not significant damage was caused due to the offense.

 Moving and Non-moving Traffic Violations.

-Most road-traffic offenses, including infractions, misdemeanors, or felonies, are classified as either moving or non-moving offenses.
+Most road-traffic offenses, including infractions, misdemeanors, or felonies, are classified as moving or non-moving offenses.

-Primarily, infractions are often known to be non-moving violations.
-These are offenses that typically involve immobile vehicles and constitute the least threat to other road users.
-They include violations such as parking offenses, operating a vehicle without the required paperwork, and operating vehicles lacking necessary components—such as break or turn signal lights, fire extinguishers, or spare tires.
+Infractions are often known to be non-moving violations.
+These offenses typically involve immobile vehicles and constitute the least threat to other road users.
+They include violations such as parking offenses, operating a vehicle without the required paperwork, and operating vehicles lacking necessary components—such as brake or turn signal lights, fire extinguishers, or spare tires.

-Moving violations, conversely, often constitute the most severe road-traffic offenses and are often misdemeanors or felonies.
-They are the criminal offenses of drivers and other vehicle operators while in motion and include violations such as driving under the influence, driving while intoxicated, operating a vehicle without the required license, and reckless driving, often resulting in vehicular homicide.
+Moving violations, conversely, often constitute the most severe road-traffic offenses and are usually misdemeanors or felonies.
+They are the criminal offenses of drivers and other vehicle operators while in motion and include violations such as driving under the influence, driving while intoxicated, operating a vehicle without the required license, reckless driving, and, in extreme cases, Felony Overspeeding in Michigan, which may occur when excessive speed results in serious bodily injury or death.
+These offenses often escalate to criminal matters that can lead to lengthy imprisonment or long-term license revocation.

-The nature of the offense often distinguishes moving and non-moving traffic violations but are also distinguishable by the fact that moving violations are sometimes punishable by imprisonment, while non-moving violations often result in traffic tickets or various amounts and point implications.
+The nature of the offense often distinguishes moving and non-moving traffic violations.
+Moving violations are sometimes punishable by imprisonment, while non-moving violations often result in traffic tickets or various amounts and point implications.

 Getting a Traffic Ticket in Michigan

 Upon receiving a ticket, offenders will be notified of their crime, its penalty, and their options for responding to the ticket.
 In some cases, the ticket will also serve as a summons, requiring the offender to appear in court following their violation.
 In other cases, offenders will simply be informed of notable changes in their driving record following their offense.
 In this case, the recipient may opt to negotiate the ticket's penalties or contest the ticket by appearing in court.
-Whichever the case, all tickets are to receive their required responses within 10 days of their issuance at most.
+In any case, all tickets will receive their required responses within 10 days of issuance.

 Responding to a Michigan Traffic Ticket/Citation